KingJonik/Word_Squares_Solver/README.md

 # How To Use:
 1. Install python (https://www.python.org/downloads/)
 2. Run: `pip install requests` (Not completely necessary but if you want to investigate the word_helper.py then this will be needed)
-3. Open command line and navigate to the src folder.
+3. Open command line and navigate to the repo root folder.
 4. To run the solver, run: `python main.py arg1 arg2` where `arg1` is the number of words (n) and `arg2` is the string of letters of length n^2.
 5. If a word square is solved then the output will look like:
 ```